 Don’t forget to keep a copy of the complaint and everything submitted with it (for reference).

 Should I use a consumer complaints website to lodge my complaint?

 Although it is possible to submit a complaint about DMU via a consumer complaints website, this is not recommended.
 The website is unlikely to correctly identify the appropriate person to submit your complaint to, and if it reaches an incorrect recipient this could breach your confidentiality, and is likely to result in delays in your complaint being responded to.
 Instead we recommend that you seek advice from DSU Advice and follow the DMU complaints procedure which is easily accessible and straightforward to follow.

 How long will it take to get a response?

-Stage 2 complaints are aimed to be resolved or responded to within 20 working days.
+Stage 2 complaints are aimed to be resolved or responded to within a month of receipt.